Consistent Distributed Ranking of Generative Models via Kernel Distances: Introduction

 \section{Introduction}

-Deep generative models including variational autoencoders \cite{kingma2013auto}, generative adversarial networks (GANs) \citep{goodfellow2014generative}, and diffusion models \cite{ho2020denoising} have attained remarkable results over a wide array of machine learning tasks.
-These frameworks' success can be attributed to the large capacity of multi-layer neural networks in modeling complex distributions of image and text data as well as the intricate design of the training mechanisms in these algorithms.
+Deep generative models, including variational autoencoders~\citep{kingma2013auto}, generative adversarial networks (GANs)~\citep{goodfellow2014generative}, and diffusion models~\citep{ho2020denoising} have attained remarkable results over a wide array of machine learning tasks.
+These frameworks' success can be attributed to the large capacity of multi-layer neural networks in modeling complex distributions of data, as well as the intricate design of the training mechanisms in these algorithms.
 The promising results of these generative modeling schemes have inspired the development of several assessment methods to properly compare and rank a group of generative models using their produced data.

 A standard approach to evaluating generative models is to compare the distribution of their generated data with the distribution of samples in a reference set, typically chosen to be the test sample set in a learning problem.
-This comparison is often made using a distance measure between the generative and reference distributions.
-Two standard distance-based metrics are Fréchet Inception Distance (FID) \cite{heusel2017gans} and Kernel Inception Distance (KID) \cite{binkowski2018demystifying}.
+This comparison is often made using a distance or similarity measure between the generative and reference distributions.
+Several standard metrics have been designed, such as the Fréchet Distance~\citep{heusel2017gans}, Kernel Distance~\citep{binkowski2018demystifying}, Precision/Recall~\citep{sajjadi2018assessing,kynkaanniemi2019improved}, Density/Coverage~\citep{naeem2020reliable}, and Feature Likelihood Divergence (FLD)~\citep{jiralerspong2023feature}.
 In a standard centralized comparison of generative models, only a single reference distribution is considered for the evaluation.
-Therefore, to rank a group of generative models in a centralized setting, one can sort their distances to the reference distribution.
+Therefore, to rank a group of generative models in a centralized setting, one can sort them according to scores based on the reference distribution.